christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Where the tall blue spike for `basket` is implemented via the strong Q vector weighting, which helps the model focus on John's initial information state.
+Where the tall blue spike for `basket` is implemented via the strong Q vector weighting, which helps the model search for or focus on John's initial belief state.

 The strong green spikes for both `basket` and `box` positions V vectors carries location information.

-The moderate red activity combines both states, weighted by attention scores, allowing the model to maintain a strong representation of John's initial state (basket location), track current state (box location), and weight them appropriately for belief state tracking.
+The moderate red activity combines both states, weighted by attention scores, allowing the model to maintain a strong representation of John's initial belief state of the `basket` location (false belief, contradiction), track current state of the `box` location (true belief, reality), and weight them appropriately for belief state tracking.

-In terms of linguistic representations, notice the attention patterns around "He" - there are small but noticeable spikes in both query and value contributions when pronouns need to be resolved back to their referents (John/Mark).
-There are signs of temporal sequence markers, attention spikes around temporal transition phrases like "while" and "when", helping track the sequence of events and time periods (before/during/after John's absence).
+In terms of linguistic representations, notice the attention patterns around `He` - there are small but noticeable spikes in both Q and V contributions when pronouns need to be resolved back to their referents (`John`, `Mark`).

+There are signs of temporal sequence markers, attention spikes around temporal transition phrases like `while` and `when`, helping track the sequence of events and time periods (before/during/after John's absence).

 Attention patterns showing action-verb state agreements, tracking state changes through verbs.
 Small but consistent attention to prepositions like "on" and "off" that describe spatial relationships, which work together with the objects (basket/box) to establish location states.
 And there's attention around verbs that relate to mental states like "knows" and "thinks", marking belief states.

-Overall it appears by this layer the model has integrated information from earlier layers and focuses on more complex semantic relationships!
+Overall it appears by this layer the model has integrated information from earlier layers and focuses on more complex contextual/semantic relationships!

-The output is suggesting that the model is composing features related to the objects and their locations, with a strong focus on `basket` in the final layers.
+This output is suggesting that the model is composing features related to objects and their locations, with a strong focus on `basket` in the final layers.
 The token `basket` shows a significant increase in activation from layer 22 onwards, maintaining high activation through the final layer.
 This suggests that the model is maintaining the information about the initial state (`cat` on `basket`) despite contradictory information introduced later in the passage.

 In relation to this, we can also see the suppression of the actual current state (`cat on box`) in favor of the believed state (`cat on basket`).
-The suppression head seems to primarily operate in layers 22 and 23, head 4 playing a crucial role.
-This head maintains the activation of `basket` while relatively suppressing `box`, which would be preserving John's false belief about the cat's location.
+This suppression head seems to primarily operate in layers 23 and 25, heads 5 and 4 playing a crucial role.
+So this head maintains the activation of `basket` while relatively suppressing `box`, which would be preserving John's false belief about the cat's location.
 This can be observed in several ways:

 **Attention patterns:**